hide.me VPN Review 2023: Worth Your Money?

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-When the test was conducted, hide.me clocked a download speed of 165.0 MB/s and an upload speed of 19.6 MB/s, gaining it a highly-respectable fourth place in our ranking.
-This is more than solid even set against the heavyweights of the VPN market.
+When the test was conducted, hide.me clocked a download speed of 153.9 MB/s and an upload speed of 27 MB/s.
+This was good enough for seventh place in our ranking, which is good, especially considering that the speeds aren't too far off the leading providers.

 The diagram below shows hide.me's average speeds over the past months.